w3c/trace-context/spec/20-http_header_format.md

 - Probability sampling (sample 1 out of 100 <a>distributed traces</a> by flipping a coin)
 - Delayed decision (make collection decision based on duration or a result of a request)
-- Deferred sampling (let callee decide whether information about this request need to be collected)
+- Deferred sampling (let the callee decide whether information about this request needs to be collected)

 How these techniques are implemented can be tracing vendor-specific or application-defined.